 Rugby training usually involves various drills, sprints, circuits and match practice to increase stamina and global muscle strength – but what about the stability muscle strength?
 Pilates works by training and strengthening the stability muscles to enhance power production in rugby.

 Pilates involves strengthening the stability (postural) muscles of the body through a range of controlled exercises using body weight and small equipment.
 The deep core muscles are targeted and challenged to develop a strong central base for movement.

 Increasing your stability muscle strength in addition to global muscle strength in training optimises performance by increasing speed, power and overall body awareness.
-Pilates also helps to increases flexibility by stretching and relieving muscle tension during exercises, giving you the advantage over your opposition.
+Pilates also helps to increase flexibility by stretching and relieving muscle tension during exercises, giving you the advantage over your opponent.

 Benefits of Pilates for Rugby Players

 - Developing a strong central base for upper and lower limb movement

 - Gaining advantage and control in scrums, throwing and sprints

 - Achieving your greatest potential